alialashrafov/cannavigia-dusk-challenge/README.md

-# Vigia Dusk QA 2FA Login Test Challenge
+# Vigia AG Dusk QA 2FA Login Test Challenge

 Welcome, dear developer!
 We have created a small challenge for you.
 Please fork this repository and add a Laravel Dusk test that tests the login for a user with 2 factor authentication enabled.
 The user must be created using a factory.